-- On a baking sheet lined with parchment paper, lay the cauliflower pieces without overlapping.
-Remove the cauliflower one at a time so the batter doesn't drip onto the baking sheet.
+- Line a baking sheet with parchment paper.
+Remove the cauliflower one at a time and let any excess batter drip off.
+Arrange the cauliflower pieces without overlapping.
 Bake for about 20 minutes.

 - In another medium sized bowl, mix the soy sauce, gochujang, maple syrup, rice vinegar, garlic, ginger, and oil.
 Combine well and set aside.

 - Remove the cauliflower from the oven and place in the gochujang sauce mixture.
-Coat the cauliflower well.
+Coat each cauliflower well.

 - Using a slotted spoon, place the cauliflower back on the baking sheet and bake for another 10-15 minutes.

-- Let it cool for about 10 minutes and serve warm!
+- Let it cool and serve warm!
 Garnish with green onions and sesame seeds and serve as a side dish or appetizer!

 I’ve been a little obsessed with gochujang pasta lately.
 This was such a nice alternative for when I’m craving all the spices but not the carbs!
 I’m going to try them in my air fryer next time.
 Yum.